syd9f/tech-blog/README.md

 Module 14: MVC

 ## Description
-This is a project for....
+This is a project for users to share posts on a blog

 ## User Story